trafiklab/trafiklab.se/content/api/trafiklab-apis/oxyfi.md

 The total delay from position generation onboard until it is sent out from the real-time server is typically less than 100 ms. The vast majority of this delay is occurring in the mobile network that connects the vehicle to the internet.

-Each train-set or carriage reports its position every second so you should get a message per second for each vehicle that currently has both power and radio coverage.
+Each train-set or carriage reports its position every second, so you should get a message per second for each vehicle that currently has both power and radio coverage.

 ## Message Details